ascpixi/cosmos-coroutines/README.md

 As this is a regular C# event, you can have as many handlers as you want.

 ## Coroutines and memory management
 `CoroutinePool`s can be set to automatically collect all unused objects on the heap after all coroutines finish a single cycle.
-This is enabled by default for the main pool, but disabled for user-created pools.
-It's strongly recommended to enable periodic heap collection if you're running the pool on your main thread (most likely the case with Cosmos).
+This is enabled by default for the main pool but disabled for user-created pools.
+It's strongly recommended to enable periodic heap collection if you're running the pool on your main thread (as is most likely the case with Cosmos).